 Meet our team of experts — social justice advocates, researchers and community leaders — working to transform lives and communities by leading and innovating trauma-informed care.

-With over 10 years of experience designing, implementing and evaluating professional teaching-&-learning programs, Dr. Rayna Friendly serves as Hanna Institute’s Curriculum Developer and Lead Trainer.
+Dr. Rayna Friendly has over 15 years of experience designing, implementing and evaluating professional teaching-&-learning programs, specializing in psychology, child development, and adult learning.
 Prior to joining Hanna in 2022, she taught developmental and cognitive psychology courses at San José State University, in the Child and Adolescent Development Department, where she promoted Students-As-Partners and professional development initiatives amongst her colleagues.

 Dr. Daniela Domínguez